Jalia Kaibarta: History

 Srishtidhar Dutta considers Kaibarta to be a Hinduised word of Kevatta which refer to a class of fishermen in the Buddhist Jatakas.

-People from Kaibarta caste were responsible for rowing the boats during overseas activities by Sadhabas (ancient Mariners from Kalinga) and were known as Majhis or Kandariyas.
+People from the Kaibarta caste were responsible for rowing the boats during overseas activities by Sadhabas (ancient mariners from Kalinga) and were known as Majhis or Kandariyas.
 They have their own guild known as machhuya which is one of the eighteen guilds or srenis mentioned in Gupta period a period work called Jambu-dvipa-prajña.

-The first Abahattha or late Apabhraṃśa manuscript, in the form of Caryapādas, was written by a Buddhist priest, known in Tibetan language as Lui-pā, who is identified with Matsyendranātha, a member of the fishermen community of mediaeval period, which later became Kaibartas.
+The first Abahattha or late Apabhraṃśa manuscript, in the form of Caryapādas, was written by a Buddhist priest, known in Tibetan language as Lui-pā, who is identified with Matsyendranātha, a member of the fishermen community of the medieval period, which later became Kaibartas.

 Medieval Odia poet and Vaishnav saint Achyutananda Dasa wrote kaibarta Gita which narrates the origin, growth, functions and roles of this community.

-The Kaibartas were initially considered a single community divided into two groups, Haliya and Jaliya Kaibarta, where the Haliya Kaibarta are considered to be superior than the latter.
-In Assam many from the Jalia Kaibarta community under the influence of Garamur satradhikar gave up their traditional occupation of fishing and divided themselves into – mach mara and mach na-mara.
+In Assam, the Kaibartas and Keots were initially considered a single community divided into two groups, Haliya and Jaliya Kaibarta, where the Haliya Kaibarta are considered to be superior to the latter.
+Many from the Jalia Kaibarta community, under the influence of Garamur satradhikar, gave up their traditional occupation of fishing and divided themselves into – mach mara and mach na-mara.
 They are also claimed to have their own priests.
-In colonial Assam the upper echelons of Dom fishers society aspired for acquiring new respectable caste identity within the larger Hindu fold.
-Assam already possesed an agriculturist caste of Kaibartas.
-For Dom elites the acquisition of Nadiyal status would only be a first step.
-Prosperous Dom/Nadiyals aspire to join Kaibartta rank while wishing to retain their profitable occupation of trade in fish.
-In 1911 census officials recognised Doms by the name of Nadiyal.
-In 1921 Nadiyals were upgraded to Kaibartas.
+In colonial Assam, the upper echelons of Dom fishermen society aspired to acquire a new respectable caste identity within the larger Hindu fold.
+Assam already possessed an agriculturist caste of Kaibartas.
+For Dom elites, the acquisition of Nadiyal status would only be a first step.
+Prosperous Dom/Nadiyals aspire to join Kaibarta rank while wishing to retain their profitable occupation of trade in fish.
+In the 1911 census, officials recognised Doms by the name of Nadiyal.
+In 1921, Nadiyals were upgraded to Kaibartas.